Travelling in Tibet

 We do not make any service confirmations until a deposit is made.
 We recommend paying well in advance to ensure the best hotel bookings, the best staff available and to ensure external price chances (such as domestic flights etc)

-Costs and Pricing Pricing is general not in this website except for specific trips.
+Pricing is general not in this website except for specific trips.
 This is because our prices vary according to the level of services you request and the exact itinerary you choose.
 On some trips, group size will also impact on price.
 PLEASE EMAIL US FOR A QUOTE.
 Travel here is relatively expensive because most of our itineraries require 4 wheel-drive land-cruisers, special camping equipment, guides and cooks.
 We service some of the best international adventure travel companies for their Tibet travel and if you compare our prices with those available internationally you will see the obvious value.

-Health Considerations Because of its high altitude, largely remote destinations, and semi-arid weather Tibet comprises a unique set of health concerns.
+Because of its high altitude, largely remote destinations, and semi-arid weather Tibet comprises a unique set of health concerns.
 You don’t need to worry about Malaria or odd strains of para-typhoid here, but you should certainly consider the sun and altitude.
 We do not want to supplant advice from professionals and more complete suggestions available in guidebooks, so we suggest you consult appropriate sources before coming (the CIWEC clinic in Kathmandu provides extensive information that is partially applicable to Tibet).
 Our trips our designed so you do not over-exert yourself in the first few days, and our guides are experienced and aware of the dangers of altitude sickness.
 There is preventative and symptomatic medication to help with the minor symptoms of altitude sickness (headaches, nausea) and we recommend that you bring some.
 We also strongly suggest that you bring sunglasses, hat and sunscreen — Tibet is not the place to work on your tan.
 Further clothing and equipment depends on the type of trip you are doing here.
 We are happy to make suggestions (some further notes are included with our “Adventure travel “(B) introduction) or recommend published sources for more information on appropriate supplies.

-Travel Insurance Since we are a registered travel agency in Tibet, you are guaranteed our promised services through the Tibet Tourism Bureau.
+Since we are a registered travel agency in Tibet, you are guaranteed our promised services through the Tibet Tourism Bureau.
 Unfortunately we are not permitted to offer travel or accident insurance to foreign clients.
 We urge you to make sure that you are appropriately covered for international travel from an insurer in your home country.

-Accommodation & Food Lhasa is the historical and cultural center of Tibet and also the center for our agency and most practicalities dealing with Tibet.
+Lhasa is the historical and cultural center of Tibet and also the center for our agency and most practicalities dealing with Tibet.
 There are comfortable hotels and restaurants and you will be able to access and obtain most modern amenities.
 As we move farther from Lhasa the commodities, facilities and services will be less available and you will be living more on Tibetan terms.
 We supply you with the best camping equipment, food, and service facilities that are available here; but please bear in mind this is not a city nor a suburb.
 Our cooks have several years experience preparing food for foreign clients but are best at preparing Chinese cuisine (adapted for the international palate).
 Despite the rumors, vegetables of every type and variety are readily available in Lhasa and other major towns so the days of meat and tsampa (roasted barley) are long gone.
 Our drivers are also the most experienced in Tibet and have driven these roads for years.
 For itineraries off the main Lhasa-Shigatse-Nepal route landcruisers are needed and we ensure our vehicles are worthy.

-Trekking in Tibet Being physically prepared for your trip is essentail – Take regular exercise, and include some day trips where you walk for the suggested maximum number of hours for your intended trek.
+Being physically prepared for your trip is essentail – Take regular exercise, and include some day trips where you walk for the suggested maximum number of hours for your intended trek.
 Wear the gear that you plan to take, so that you know you will be comfortable in it.
 In particular, break in any new equipment (boots and pack, for example) before you come.
 For treks rated Challenging or Expert, we advise that your level of fitness should be high.
 You should be involved in regular aerobic exercise – for example, swimming, cycling, running, or uphill walking carrying a load on your back.
 Stamina is a key aspect – both physical and mental.
 Remember that altitude is a significant factor, and a slow but steady pace is the best way to succeed in the mountains.
 Even if you are a super-fit athlete, don’t expect to be able to perform as you would at sea level!
 Please contact us personally if you require further advice about choosing or preparing for your trip.

-Rafting in Tibet From most descriptions of Tibet it is hard to believe that Tibet is home to a large number of spectacular rivers.
+From most descriptions of Tibet it is hard to believe that Tibet is home to a large number of spectacular rivers.
 Mt Kailash, in the west of Tibet is the source of the subcontinent’s four greatest rivers: the Ganges, Indus, Sutlej and Bramaputra.
 In the east, the forested land of Kham is home to the source of the Mekong and the Yangtse, the 2 largest rivers in East Asia.
 In the summer months regular rains swell Tibet’s rivers and the result is a surprising number of world class rafting and kayaking rivers.

 Tibet Wind Horse Adventure is the only company in Tibet with permits to operate rafting and kayaking trips.
 We have employed international guides who work along side our Tibetan guides to ensure a very high standard of safety, service and cultural experience.
 We run a variety of trips that combine some of the striking cultural visits in our general catalogue with rafting and camping in areas of overwhelming beauty.
 We also have the ability to suggest, guide and handle logistics for first descents by experienced kayakers or rafters.

-Kayaking in Tibet Like anywhere in the world, weather and water levels play a big part in planning river trips in Tibet.
+Like anywhere in the world, weather and water levels play a big part in planning river trips in Tibet.
 Tibet is a huge area and there are many climatic zones so rivers are actually possible year round.
 BUT…..our rafting rivers (Tolung, Drigung and Reting etc) only run between June and Oct, ie. the wet season.
 This is the time to paddle any river at high altitude.
 If you are an adventurous kayaker then East Tibet is home to a multitude of rivers (Parlung, Tong Chu, Yigong, Po etc).
 These runs can only be paddled during the spring or fall when water levels are low.
 These runs are very sensitive to water levels. (ie. they get very gnarly when running high!)
 Some of the more extreme expedition runs out here can only be run in winter.
 When you book a trip or arrange expedition logistics wiith us we’ll send you a detailed packing list based on the specific trip you are planning.